kingswisdom/SteemMessenger/README.md

 As Steem Messenger™ is off-chain based, we can play around the block time limitation (3 seconds per block), and we don't need to constantly stream the blockchain to find if you just received a message.
 Every time you receive a message, a notification sound will occur, so you'll never miss one !

 -**Data transfer**
-As we don't rely on transfers to send messages securely, we can also play around the memo size limitation (2kb), which gives us the ability to theoretically send any size of file.
-We thus added the possibility to encrypt images and files and to send them to your recipient.
-Note that it can take quite a lot of time to encrypt a large size image, so we restricted the size limit to 100 Kb **for the moment**.
-Files are not stored on our database **for the moment**, which means your receiver will only receive them if he is connected.
-It also means when you disconnect from the app, or refresh the page, the image will disappear from the chat.
+Data transfer has been one of our major concern lately and we needed to optimize the speed of encryption.
+We thus started to update the encryption method, in the goal of using a symmetric encryption key.

 - **A new and unique encryption key**
 On your first login, you will automatically generate a new pair of encryption keys.
 This key will serve for your messages encryption only, and will never leave your computer. **We're thus proud to introduce the Steem Messenger™ pair of keys !**

 - **An original way of verifying your identity on the Steem Blockchain** To make the database truly secure and permissioned, we decided to use the memo pair of keys.
-When you send a message, you also send your private memo key to check your identity.
+When you send a message, you also send a token generated from your private memo key to check your identity.
 This will preserve the database integrity, and makes it the first permissioned database on Steem !
-It will also gives us the ability to prevent someone using your private key if your memo key was leaked on the Steem blockchain.
-We will never store or access any data/token/hash of your key on the Steem Messenger™'s server, nor on Lara™'s server.
+We will/can never store or access any data/token/hash of your key on the Steem Messenger™'s server, nor on Lara™'s server.
 No MITM (Man In The Middle), no identity theft.

 - **3 passes encryption**
 With a clever use of the `steem.memo.encode` function, we achieved to build a real and unique by design end to end encryption.
 Every bit of data that leaves your computer is carefully encrypted : your message is encoded with your **Steem Messenger™ Private Key**, which means Lara™ and the server can't read your messages.
 Then, informations about your message and your identity are encrypted with Lara™'s public key.
 The third pass is SSL, and brings a third layer of security. **We're proud to unveil the Triple Dose Algorithm™.**